-Tanya: We talked earlier in the conversation about the human experience and how all of the data and digitisation can go a couple of different ways.
+Tanya: We talked earlier in the conversation about the human experience and how all of the data and digitization can go a couple of different ways.
 But one of the ways is that brands can really leverage that to make their customers human to them, to the brand themselves.
-But how can brands emphasise this human experience at a time when I’m sitting in a little closet in my house with a microphone?
-I haven’t seen my coworkers at the university where I teach in six weeks or longer and I won’t see them until August.
+But how can brands emphasize this human experience at a time when I’m sitting in a little closet in my house with a microphone?
+I haven’t seen my coworkers at the university where I teach in six weeks or longer, and I won’t see them until August.

-The second thing is that if you keep really focussed on human needs, you’ll notice that the needs don’t change, but the way you meet them might.
+The second thing is that if you keep really focused on human needs, you’ll notice that the needs don’t change, but the way you meet them might.